Dad Advice: How to Defuse Anger in Kids

 “That passion can easily be turned to the dark side of the Force.”

-I like to imagine we’re speaking a secret language and he realizes how irrational he was behaving.
+I like to imagine we’re speaking a secret language and he realizes how his initial impulse was a negative one - perhaps even irrational.
 But the most important thing in the moment is that the situation is calmly defused, and all of that awful hormone cortisol goes away.

+For fans of Charlie and the Chocolate Factory out there, we’ve found that this strategy works great with comparisons to Veruca Salt vs Charlie Bucket as well.
+Nobody wants to be Veruca Salt, right?
 Do you have any creative ways to defuse anger?
-Let us know your ideas in the comments, and please let us know if Darth Vader works for you!
+Let us know your ideas in the comments, and please let us know if Darth Vader (or Willy Wonka) ever works for you!